isomerpages/enterprisesg-sac/_resources/How to use SAC, ILAC, IAF Marks.md

-* Please refer to  [IAF ML-2 General Principles on the use of the IAF MLA Mark](https://go.gov.sg/iaf-ml2-2023-mla-mark-use-issue4)

-* Please refer to [IAF ML-2 General Principles on the use of the IAF MLA Mark](/files/Documents/Management%20system%20and%20products%20certification/IAF-ML2-(2016-Issue-3).pdf){:target="_blank"} for more information on the IAF MLA mark and sublicense agreement.
+* Please refer to  [IAF ML-2 General Principles on the use of the IAF MLA Mark](https://go.gov.sg/iaf-ml2-2023-mla-mark-use-issue4) for more information on the IAF MLA mark and sublicense agreement.